kpqc-cryptocraft/KPQClean/README.md

 ### Testing Environment3
 * OS: macOS Ventura 13.5.2
-* CPU: Apple M1 Pro
+* CPU: Apple M1 Pro (3.228 GHz)
 * RAM: 16GB
 * Compiler: Apple clang 14.0.3
 * Optimization Level: -O3

+### Testing Environment4
+* OS: Raspbian GNU/Linux 12 (bookworm) 32-bit
+* SoC: Broadcom BCM2837 (armv7l, 1.4GHz)
+* RAM: 1GB
+* Compiler: gcc 12.2.0
+* Optimization Level: -O3

 ### Benchmark method
 * We used 'rdtsc' instruction to calculate time consumption.
 * Each algorithms 10,000 iterated, and **average**, **median** value of the operation cycle is used.
 * Enhanced pqsigRM was 100 iterated.
-* On the ARM processor, each algorithms are 100 iterated, and the unit is nano second.
+* On the Testing Environment3, each algorithms are 100 iterated, and the unit is nano second.
+* On the Testing Environment4, each algorithms are 10 iterated, and the unit is nano second.

 ### PKE/KEM (Environment1, -O2)
 <details>